Pontiac Fiero

-The Pontiac Fiero was a mid-engine sports car manufactured and marketed by Pontiac for model years 1984–1988.
-Designed by George Milidrag and Hulki Aldikacti as a sports car, it was the first two-seater Pontiac since the 1926 to 1938 coupes, and the first mass-produced mid-engine sports car by an American manufacturer.
-Progressive technologies incorporated in the Fiero design, included composite panels, unique for their time.
-Other features included hidden headlamps and integrated stereo speakers in the driver and passenger headrests.
+The Pontiac Fiero is a rear mid-engine, light sports car manufactured and marketed by Pontiac for model years 1984 – 1988.
+Intended as an economical commuter car with modest performance aspirations, it was Pontiac's first two-seater since their 1926 to 1938 coupes, and the first mass-produced, rear mid-engine car by any American manufacturer.

+In addition to using 4- and 6-cylinder engines to help Pontiac meet America's 'CAFE' average fuel economy requirements, the Fiero's chassis and structure technology used non-load-bearing, composite body-panels, contributing to the car's light-weight and its unique selling proposition.
+Pontiac engineers modified the design over its life to enhance its performance and reposition the two-seater closer to the implications of its sporty configuration.

+The Fiero 2M4 (two-seat, mid-engine, four-cylinder) placed on Car and Driver magazine's Ten Best list for 1984, and was the Official Pace Car of the Indianapolis 500 for 1984.

+A total of 370,168 Fieros were manufactured over five years' production, its mild performance, reliability and safety issues becoming points of criticism.
 The Fiero was discontinued after annual sales fell steadily.

-A total of 370,168 units were manufactured over five years of production.
-At the time, the Fiero's reputation suffered from criticisms over performance, reliability, and safety issues.

-The Fiero 2M4 (two-seat, mid-engine, four-cylinder) was on Car and Driver magazine's Ten Best list for 1984.
-The Fiero was the Official Pace Car of the Indianapolis 500 for 1984.